raimohanska/harmaja/README.md

 This is the full implementation.
 Because Atom encapsulates both the view to the data (by being a Property) and the callback for data update (through the `set` method), it can often be the sole prop an "editor" component needs.
-To create an Atom in our unidirectional data flow context, we can simply construct it from a `Property` and a `set` function like so:
+To create an Atom in our unidirectional data flow context, we can construct an "dependent atom" from a `Property` and a `set` function like so:

 ```typescript